nidwbin/AS-Norm/README.md

-# ASNorm
+# AS-Norm
 [中文文档|Chinese](README_zh.md)

-This is my implement of adaptive score normalization (AS-Norm) in speaker verification with pytorch.
+This is my implement of adaptive score normalization (AS-Norm) in speaker verification/recognition with pytorch.

-At the same time, I provide a brainless and safe tool for "cuda()", "detach()", "cpu()", "numpy()" in pytorch and some useful function in speaker verification.
+At the same time, I provide a brainless and safe tool for "cuda()", "detach()", "cpu()", "numpy()" in pytorch and some useful function in speaker verification/recognition.
 ## Usage
 ```python
 import numpy